PonasVoras/SymfonyProjects/README.md

 How it works :
 - Getts triggered when user is in "/" route, "Registering shipping" should be rendered
 - Uses Entity data to get Shipping data
-- Picks the right shipping handler, using Strategy pattern
+- Picks the right shipping handler object, using Strategy pattern
 - Handler handles shipping processess
 - Passes Json to mutual OrderRegistrationApi class
 - Receives the status from so called API Utility